stefaleon/SportsStore/README.md

 * The form element and one of the input elements are configured using built-in tag helpers, which are a useful way of generating forms that contain model values and that target controllers and actions in the application.
 * The other input element uses the *PathAndQuery* extension method to set the return URL.
 * Add a button element that will submit the form to the application.

+&nbsp;
+### 35 Enable Sessions

+* Details of a user’s cart will be stored using session state, which is data that is stored at the server and associated with a series of requests made by a user.
+ASP.NET provides a range of different ways to store session state, including storing it in memory, which is the approach used here.
+The session data is lost when the application is stopped or restarted.
+* Enable sessions by adding the *AddMemoryCache* and *AddSession* services and the *UseSession* middleware in the *Startup* class.
+* The *AddMemoryCache* method call sets up the in-memory data store.
+* The *AddSession* method registers the services used to access session data.
+* The *UseSession* method allows the session system to automatically associate requests with sessions when they arrive from the client.